-Travel Agency Management and Tour Operations MTTM-04 sites, as well as specialised travel portals, drew in travellers in thousands.
-Travel agents also recognised the importance of the Internet as a means to distribute and market various deals, drawing in 7% of business from this medium. still, however, not real-time.
+Travel Agency Management and Tour Operations MTTM-104 sites, as well as specialised travel portals, drew in travellers in thousands.
+Travel agents also recognised the importance of the Internet as a means to distribute and market various deals, drawing in 7% of business from this medium.
+Much of it is still, however, not real-time.
 Check Your Progress-I Answer the following questions.
-1. Discuss the salient features of inbound tourism statistics in India.
-2. Write a detailed note on India's earnings from the tourism industry.
+Discuss the salient features of inbound tourism statistics in India.
+Write a detailed note on India's earnings from the tourism industry.
 Check your answer with the one given at the end of the unit